batgit39/Day96-Ecommerce-Site/README.md

 # Day96-Ecommerce-Site
 A basic eCommerce site made with python and bootstrap and stripe,

+This can be used by anyone with some basic moditicatins on the database.

+For frontend I used flask and html, css and bootstrap.
+And for checkout the stripe api.

+The database is handled by SQLAlchemy

 I made it in Dark and Light Mode: